LaBoulange/tezos-baker/README-NEW-FEATURES.md

 - Automatically detects your system architecture (x86_64 or ARM64)

 **Network Selection:**
-- Choose from mainnet, ghostnet, or custom networks
+- Choose from mainnet, tallinnnet, or custom networks
 - Select history mode (rolling, full, or rolling with extra cycles)

 **Baker Configuration:**